 Like most manufacturers, EVERWhite builds cork boards in a variety of standard dimensions, from 1×1 to 4×24 feet.
-Framed cork board options are aluminum and wood in four shades: oak, cherry, maple and mahogany.
+Cork board frame options are aluminum and wood in four shades: oak, cherry, maple and mahogany.

 You even can buy a cork board with cork panels next to or atop a dry erase surface.
 These are called combination boards, and they come in many combination options.

 These presentation products are referred to by different names.
 When referencing their surface material, they are called cork boards.
 When referencing their use, they are called bulletin boards.
 When referencing the items used to post papers, they are called tack boards or pin boards.

 Whatever you call them, they have many uses.

 In restaurants, grocery stores and other places of business, cork boards are often used to notify customers of specials, or to let customers post about events, business offerings, or other requests or notices.
 In coffee shops, customers often post business cards, services offered, neighborhood events and lost-pet notices.

 In dorm hallways and common areas, bulletin boards commonly announce upcoming events, rules and regulations for dorm residents and guests, and solicitations for rides, items for sale, items, needed, or job postings.